Clubs & Competitions

 During Homecoming week, each day is given a theme day and activities are sponsored which support each theme.
 The NGA cheerleaders plan the week and the seniors select the themes.

-A Field Day is scheduled in May for Grades 1-5.
+A Field Day is scheduled in May for All grades.
 A variety of games and activities are planned for the students.
 The focus of the day is experiential in nature, rather than competitive.
 Parents and friends are encouraged to attend.

 Washington, D.C.
 Trip